 - What Does Chinese Medicine Say?
 Bone Marrow is a foundation of your immune system, and one of the Extraordinary Organs, which rule your ancestry and destiny.
 Chinese medicine sees all Marrow associated with Water and the Kidneys, the storehouse of “Jing”, that essential energy you were endowed from your parents.
 Like a lifetime savings account, it is important to cultivate your “Jing” to increase your health during your life.
 Or you can spend your energy in a way that depletes you physically and spiritually.
 Healing happens at specific times according to the Chinese clock below.

 - The Worst Ways to Damage Your Bone Marrow are to fill it with toxins and bots.
 Like a deep storage area for debris, bone marrow can be damaged by exposure to toxins.
 The biggest culprits are heavy metals, toxins, and radiation.
 Nano particles can accumulate in the fat, severely limiting the bone marrow’s ability to create healthy new cells.
-Bots and electronic nano particles present in food, air, and water also impair cell production, by blocking the natural intelligence of the immune system.
+Bots and electronic nano particles present in food, air, shots, and water also impair cell production, by blocking the natural intelligence of the immune system.

 - How to Support Bone Marrow Health?
 Clean, nutritious food is essential for cell production that rejuvenates your body every day.
 Drink plenty of clean water – at least 2 quarts per day.
 Avoid toxins and junk food, Supplements that support bone marrow function are Chlorophyll, Folic acid, Vitamin C, and Vitamin B12.